-In recognition of National Immunization Awareness Month in August, McFarland Clinic is sharing tips and information about vaccines for people of all ages.
-In this installment, we look at the importance of vaccines for babies and young children.
+August is National Immunization Awareness Month, and McFarland Clinic wants to share information about vaccines for people of all ages.
+This post features the importance of vaccinations for babies and young children.

 One of the most important things you can do to protect your child’s health is to have them vaccinated.
 Vaccines give you the power to protect your children from serious diseases.

 By the time they reach 2 years of age, vaccines protect babies from 14 diseases.
 It is very important to make sure babies receive all doses of each vaccine according to the recommended vaccine schedule is very important.